The Ramly Method

 It is defined by:

-- Integration of face and neck as a single unit
+• Integration of the face and neck as a single unit

 The goal is not to create a different face, but to restore the underlying structure in a way that appears effortless, harmonious, and unoperated.